CBA Officers & Board of Managers 2026-2027

 Elizabeth Carpenter

-Elizabeth CarpenterElizabeth Carpenter is an associate at DiCello Levitt LLP, where her practice is focused on protecting human health and the environment.
+Elizabeth CarpenterElizabeth Carpenter is an associate in DiCello Levitt’s Chicago office, where her practice is focused on protecting the environment.
 Combining her commitment to environmental law with her knowledge of public policy, she provides clients with a deeper understanding of the evolving environmental issues that shape their cases.

 Steven R. Decker